 Two questions should drive your decisions about which type of teaching license to pursue:

 - Where do you want to teach?

 The current shortage varies by geographic location, so doing some homework about positions that are open in your preferred locations and even in specific school districts.
 That research will provide you with important insights.
 Look at the ads that the districts post for teachers, and you’ll learn a lot about what qualifications are in high demand.

 Most importantly, you will need to answer the who question.
 Teaching licenses vary a great deal regarding the age levels of students.
 In some states, an elementary license might span kindergarten to eighth grade; while in other states, an elementary license might be for grades 1 to 5.

 Today’s teachers instruct students who have increasingly diverse backgrounds and preparing for that diversity is important when choosing a licensure program.
 For example, some programs offer special education or bilingual areas of specialization as teachers complete their early childhood, elementary, middle level, or high school licensure requirements.
 Such dual endorsement programs provide new teachers with multiple career pathways from the very start.

 For more information on the current teacher shortage, go to the Center for Public Education.
 The Center is supported by the National School Boards Association.

 Of course, there are more than five reasons to teach, but hopefully, this list will get you started in seeking more information about becoming a teacher and the lifetime of opportunities the profession has to offer.

 What are the reasons you teach or want to become a teacher?
-Share your thoughts with firstname.lastname@example.org and we’ll add them to the conversation.
+Share your thoughts in the comments and we’ll add them to the conversation.

 About the Author